Air pollution in Turkey: Proposed solutions

 In the Constitution of Turkey, Article 56 reads, "Everyone has the right to live in a healthy and balanced environment.
 It is the duty of the State and citizens to improve the natural environment, to protect the environmental health and to prevent environmental pollution."

-According to the Eleventh Development Plan (2019-2023), all districts will be monitored by 2023 and:
+According to the Eleventh Development Plan (2019–2023), all districts will be monitored by 2023 and:

 Air quality management practices will be enabled to prevent air pollution from production, heating and traffic, and air quality will be improved by controlling emissions.

 Air quality action plans will be prepared at local level and legislation on pollution and emission control will be updated.

 Air quality management capacity will be improved by strengthening regional clean air centres.

 Research on air quality modelling and monitoring will be conducted and infrastructure will be developed.

-Quitting coal is said to be essential, and the market share of diesel cars is falling.
+Quitting coal is said to be essential.
 Strengthening environmental laws is said to benefit the economy of Turkey.
 The Ministry of the Environment has drafted a law limiting PM 2.5 but it has not yet been passed.
 According to the HEAL, over 500 premature deaths could be avoided per year by shutting down three power stations in Muğla.

 Electric ferryboats have been proposed for the Bosphoros.
 A low-emission zone for road traffic has been suggested for Istanbul and it has been suggested that Turkey's vehicle tax system should be changed to better charge for pollution.
 More green space is suggested for cities.
 Seven regional clean air centers have been created and the deputy environment minister said in 2020 that low-emissions areas will be created and bike lanes increased.